Configure Emergency Debris Management

 autocomplete search("DebrisManagementSites?url={your clipboard URL}/0","matches","name")

-11. Search for and click on for the DebrisManagementSites_monitors hosted Feature Layer View.
+11. Search for and click the DebrisManagementSites_monitors hosted Feature Layer View.

-12. Scroll to the bottom of the Overview page for the DebrisManagementSites_monitors item, and in the URL section, click the Copy icon.
-This copies the service URL for this layer into your clipboard.
+12. Scroll to the bottom of the Overview page for the DebrisManagementSites_monitors item, and in the URL section, click the Copy button to copy the service URL for this layer into your clipboard.

 13. Return to the Microsoft Excel spreadsheet.